SAM106032 - Records: bankruptcy cases: bankruptcy: existing SA record with linked PAYE record (Action Guide)

 If there are existing SA debts prior to the FSC being placed on SA, you must follow steps 14 - 15 above which will enable you to transfer the FSC to OAS.
 The FSC may have been allocated against any existing SA debts.
 If that is the case, the FSC may well be in parts.
 You will have to arrange using steps 14 and 15 above to allocate the FSC to OAS

-• Use Function CREATE SUNDRY CHARGE to transfer earlier years debts from NPS
+• Use Function CREATE SUNDRY CHARGE to transfer earlier years debts from NPS if required

 New post-bankruptcy SA record

-17. After updating the pre-bankruptcy SA record with the capacity details you must wait overnight and check TBS.
+17. After updating the pre-bankruptcy SA record with the Capacitor details you must wait overnight and check TBS.
 The TBS record must show that SA is dormant for you to continue with the steps below.
 If the TBS record does not show the SA record as dormant, you cannot continue to set up a post-bankruptcy SA record.
 You must wait until it shows SA dormant

 Note: Not all cases will need a post-bankruptcy SA record.
 This record will only be for cases that continue to fulfil SA criteria in that they continue in the trade / business / partnership they were involved in prior to bankruptcy or they commence a new business/trade/partnership.
 If form CWF1 / SA1 / SA400 is received following bankruptcy for a new source of income, these forms should be sent to CAAT in accordance with SAM100000 onwards to be dealt with.
 They should be identified to them as post-bankruptcy forms CWF1.
 They should be set up using function SET UP POST BY / VA INDIVIDUAL.
+If S/E notification is being dealt with by the BY Teams in East Kilbride, the Post BY record can be created there as NIRS access is available

 18. Once the pre-bankruptcy SA record is shown on TBS as dormant, use function SET UP POST BY / VA INDIVIDUAL to create a new SA record for the taxpayer.
-You must use this function to set up a post-bankruptcy SA record.
-Once the UTR from the pre-bankruptcy record has been input, this function will
+You must use this function to set up a post-bankruptcy SA record

 • Automatically populate the post-bankruptcy record with data from the pre-bankruptcy record, including